• Skip to primary navigation

 Jump to Recipe

-Exploding with citrus flavor, these Glazed Orange and Poppy Seed Muffins are super moist sweet treats with a nutty crunch from poppy seeds.
-They are bright and cheery and topped with a sugary orange glaze and tart orange zest.
+Exploding with citrus flavor, these glazed Orange Poppy Seed Muffins are super moist sweet treats with a nutty crunch from poppy seeds.
+They are bright and cheery and topped with a sugary orange glaze.
 They are perfect for breakfast, a mid morning snack, an after school treat, or a late night nibble.

 While growing up, my mom always had a sweet treat on our kitchen counter.
 Whether it was Great Aunt Rose’s pound cake, apple pie bars, or sour cream blueberry coffee cake, you could always count on a homemade baked good in our kitchen.